ellisbrown/ellisbrown.github.io/_posts/2017-12-26-name2gender-introduction.md

 The core difference here is that when we read the word “dog,” our brains translate the sequence of characters “d-o-g” to a high dimensional representation of the abstract entity that is our understanding of a dog.
 It is some combination of features in this high dimensional representation in our brains that correlate more closely to our abstract representation of *males* than to that of *females*; it is not the sequence of characters themselves that contain the gender-revealing information (at least for the most part).

 Our gender classification problem becomes even more interesting when you abstract it from names to *all* words in general.
-Linguistically, many languages are structured with the concept of a [grammatical gender](https://en.wikipedia.org/wiki/Grammatical_gender) wherein classes of nouns in the language are formally associated with one of a discrete set of genders [[2](#references)].
-In such languages, certain sequences of characters in a word can almost surely identify the grammatical gender of the word.
+Linguistically, many languages are structured with the concept of a [grammatical gender](https://en.wikipedia.org/wiki/Grammatical_gender) wherein classes of nouns in the language are formally associated with one of a discrete set of genders.[^2] In such languages, certain sequences of characters in a word can almost surely identify the grammatical gender of the word.
 Learning these character sequences — whether explicitly or implicitly — is an inherent part of learning the language.
 Furthermore, understanding of such character patterns may assist in understanding of unseen words.
 For these reasons, studying information embedded in character sequences seems like an interesting and integral topic to Linguistics and NLU that is beyond the scope of this post.

 ---